judus/arduino-midi-controller/README.md

 # Arduino MIDI Controller

-This Arduino MIDI Controller project allows you to build a customizable MIDI controller for switching programs and banks.
+This project allows you to build a flexible MIDI controller for switching programs and banks.

 ## Features
 - **Program Change**: Press any configured button to switch programs within the current bank.